HPE Truclient and how to correlate dynamic data from the HTML Code via web_reg_save_param Function.

 What issues do most have with TruClient

-This question is repeated several times in the SQA forums, the HPE Community pages, HPE Load Runner blogs and also in several Knowledge Base articles in HPE support pages if you lucky enough to have access via a payed maintenance agreement with HPE.
-This question is repeated again and again, now matter how often its answered.
-As load testers around the planet try to get this new protocol working for them that appears to be so simple to use on it’s surface but frustrating confusing when used in an actual engagement.
-Most give up and state that it is unstable or a under developed protocol that’s still at it’s beta stage of development when nothing more could be further from the truth, since its been available since September 2010 and over 6 years old now.
+This question is repeated several times in the SQA forums, the HPE Community pages, HPE Load Runner blogs and also in several Knowledge Base articles in HPE support pages if you lucky enough to have to access via a paid maintenance agreement with HPE.
+This question is repeated again and again, no matter how often its answered.
+As load testers around the planet try to get this new protocol working for them that appears to be so simple to use on its surface but frustrating confusing when used in an actual engagement.
+Most give up and state that it is unstable or an underdeveloped protocol that’s still at its beta stage of development when nothing more could be further from the truth, since it has been available since September 2010 and over 6 years old now.

 One of the reasons for the confusion is that this new approach to load testing comes with new terminology.
 Instead of searching for dynamic data within the HTML code, this new approach requires users to Inspect the DOM objects for dynamic attributes.
 This type of scripting is closer to UFT/QTP scripting than traditional load runner HTML scripting.

-Most load testers first question when presented with TruClient is, “How do i correlate dynamic information” and when they receive the official answer of HP R&D, you don’t need to, it confuses most experienced load testers and creates a false perception that it not a “real” load testing solution.
-The perception is, well it can’t met my needs as i correlate dynamic data all the time and i need a tool that does that, i got x to do and my time is valuable and limited, i best place my time in something that can met my needs instead of some kiddies tool.
-First impression of this tool/protocol is its not worth the time to learn it.
-After closer inspection, most realize its capability and its capacity to address a lot of heart ache associated with load testing.
+Most load testers first question when presented with TruClient is, “How do I correlate dynamic information” and when they receive the official answer of HP R&D, you don’t need to, it confuses most experienced load testers and creates a false perception that it not a “real” load testing solution.
+The perception is, well it can’t meet my needs as I correlate dynamic data all the time and I need a tool that does that, I got x to do and my time is valuable and limited, I best place my time in something that can meet my needs instead of some kiddies tool.
+The first impression of this tool/protocol it is not worth the time to learn it.
+After closer inspection, most realize its capability and its capacity to address a lot oheartaches he associated with load testing.

 The second reason for this is confusion, as you can see from the first video on this page is that the HPE TruClient key scope of delivery was, a protocol designed specifically not to need correlation.

-As a result of its foot print i would not recommend doing large scale load testing with this protocol exclusively however at the same time, i would not recommend doing any load test engagement without at least one TruClient script.
-The reason being is that the protocol is a lot more robust at dealing with environment changes and can assist any web based project even if the intended protocol for load testing is HTML/SAP Web/Siebel etc .
+As a result of its footprint, I would not recommend doing large scale load testing with this protocol exclusively however at the same time, I would not recommend doing any load test engagement without at least one TruClient script.
+The reason being is that the protocol is a lot more robust at dealing with environmental changes and can assist any web-based project even if the intended protocol for load testing is HTML/SAP Web/Siebel etc.

-If you can zip up the scripted business flow that does not work and email it to IT Support along with its standalone tool that visually shows the result of the scripted business flow failing at one point, IT support that have the ability to install the tool and execute the script, suddenly understands what the issues is.
+If you can zip up the scripted business flow that does not work and email it to IT Support along with its standalone tool that visually shows the result of the scripted business flow failing at one point, IT support that has the ability to install the tool and execute the script, suddenly understands what the issues are.

-If you include a video of its execution from Lync/Skype for Business/ MS Expression Plus,it caters for the IT Support personal that does not have a machine to install the tool unto but more importantly, allow them and other person CC’ed (Such as the Project Delivery Manager), to view the script execution failing and road blocker to testing.
+If you include a video of its execution from Lync/Skype for Business/ MS Expression Plus, it caters for the IT Support personnel that does not have a machine to install the tool unto but more importantly, allow them and other person CC’ed (Such as the Project Delivery Manager), to view the script execution failing and road blocker to testing.

-One of the greatest thing about this protocol is that it can go from Dev, to SIT then Pre-Production and eventually be used in AppPulse as a real life performance monitoring solution of production.
-The only thing that needs to modified is the URL.The tool also enables quick scripting of data creation needed for a load test.
+One of the greatest things about this protocol is that it can go from Dev, to SIT then Pre-Production and eventually be used in AppPulse as a real-life performance monitoring solution of production.
+The only thing that needs to modify is the URL.The tool also enables quick scripting of data creation needed for a load test.